Frequently Asked Questions

 If you have the academic qualifications to become licensed in a shortage subject area in our partner districts, we encourage you to apply.
 Just keep in mind that you will be sharing a classroom with a mentor teacher for a full year, and that it might be difficult to give up control and not be the one in charge, after having run your own classroom for some time.

 What if I already have a teaching license or have completed a teacher preparation program?
 Can I participate in this program?
 Is there any way to waive some of the academic course work applied towards receiving my license?

 Even if you have already completed a teacher preparation program, you are eligible to participate.
-Being a Boettcher Resident will allow you to participate in an intensive, mentored teaching residency in an urban or rural school while completing your master’s degree through our tuition-supported program.
-Some of the course work may be redundant for you, but you will be able to develop a deeper skill set and knowledge base for successful teaching in urban and rural settings.
-Regardless if you have taken previous education course work, all Residents need to complete the entire pre-set curriculum along with their cohort.
-Although we could not waive any of the courses for you, our faculty would definitely provide you with specific training and the attention needed to address content areas or personal skills which you would may wish to improve upon.
+Being a Boettcher Resident will allow you to participate in an intensive, mentored teaching residency in an urban or rural school while completing your licensure coursework.
+Some of the coursework may be redundant for you, but you will be able to develop a deeper skill set and knowledge base for successful teaching in urban and rural settings.
+Regardless if you have taken previous education coursework, all Residents need to complete the entire pre-set curriculum along with their cohort.
+Although we could not waive any of the courses for you, our instructors would definitely provide you with specific training and the attention needed to address content areas or personal skills which you would may wish to improve upon.